 To further align the interests of our executives and our shareholders, in November 2008 we adopted share ownership guidelines for members of our Management Executive Committee.
 Under our guidelines, we expect our CEO to own equity in the Company in an amount equal to five times his or her annual base salary, and each other officer who reports directly to the CEO to own equity in an amount equal to three times his or her annual base salary.
 Each executive has five years from the date he or she becomes subject to the share ownership guidelines to meet his or her target.
 The Committee reviews compliance with these guidelines annually.
-At the time of this filing, all of our named executive officers satisfied their share ownership guidelines and all of the other members of the Management Executive Committee who have been subject to these guidelines for five years or longer had also satisfied such share ownership guidelines.
+At the time of this filling, all of the members of the Management Executive Committee who have been subject to these guidelines for five years or longer had satisfied such share ownership guidelines.